Saraband is an award-winning independent publisher of outstanding fiction, nature and environmental writing, essays, life writing and pop culture.

 Awards and accolades

-We were inaugural winners of the Saltire Society’s Scottish Publisher of the Year award, and achieved shortlisting in the IPG’s Independent Publisher of the Year award.
+We were inaugural winners of the Saltire Society’s Scottish Publisher of the Year award.
 In 2012 we were the sole publisher selected for the London Olympics Scottish cultural programme, to showcase digital innovations including our hit Burns Night app.
-Partnering with Publishing Scotland, we created a book discovery app under a Nesta innovation initiative.
-In 2022, we were shortlisted for the Regional Small Press of the Year award at the British Book Awards.
+We have been shortlisted multiple times in the Independent Publishers’ Guild Publisher of the Year Awards and for Regional Small Press at the British Book Awards, including in the latest round of awards.

 Over the past few years our authors have won or achieved shortlistings for a host of literary awards, including: International: The Booker Prize, LA Times Literary Awards, the Frank O’Connor short story award, the Bram Stoker First Novel award, the Aurealis Award for Science Fiction, the Edinburgh International Book Festival First Book Award, and Vrij Nederland Thriller of the Year.

-In the UK: the Wainwright Prize for nature writing, the Rathbones Folio prize, the Portico Prize, the Jerwood Fiction Uncovered Prize, the Historical Writers’ Association Debut Crown, the Comedy Women in Print prize, the Polari Prize, the Theakstons Old Peculier Crime Novel of the Year, the Saltire Society’s Fiction, First Book of the Year, Research and History prizes, the Mslexia Novella Award, CrimeFest Last Laugh award, the Robin Jenkins award for environmental writing, the Lakeland Awards and the Highland Prize.
+In the UK: the Wainwright Prize for nature writing, the Rathbones Folio prize, the Portico Prize, the Jerwood Fiction Uncovered Prize, the Historical Writers’ Association Debut Crown, the Comedy Women in Print prize, the Polari Prize, the Theakstons Old Peculier Crime Novel of the Year, the Scottish National Book Awards in Fiction, First Book of the Year, Research and History prizes, the Mslexia Novella Award, CrimeFest Last Laugh award, the Robin Jenkins award for environmental writing, the Lakeland Awards and the Highland Prize.